wynessgp/sqa-risk-recreation/docs/bva/domain/Player.md

 Output: 1 (true)

 # method: `removeAllGivenCards(cardsToBeRemoved: Set<Card>): void`
+Note: we will be utilizing a naive pointer equals for Cards here, since the cards should ONLY come from one source in our code; namely, the RiskCardDeck

 ## BVA Step 1
 Input: A collection of cards to be removed from the Player's underlying collection